 As discussed in "- Note 11.
-Assets and Liabilities Measured at Fair Value", the Company reached a clinical milestone, which was the dosing of the first patient in a Phase 3 study, related to the contingent consideration from the acquisition of Callidus.
+Assets and Liabilities Measured at Fair Value", during the fourth quarter of 2018, the Company reached a clinical milestone, which was the dosing of the first patient in a Phase 3 study, related to the contingent consideration from the acquisition of Callidus Biopharma, Inc. ("Callidus").
 The milestone for this event was \$9.0 million, which was paid in Company common stock in the first quarter of 2019 and resulted in a \$9.3 million impact on stockholder's equity.

 As discussed in "- Note 12.
-Debt", during the first and second quarters of 2019, the Company entered into separate, privately negotiated Exchange Agreements with the Holders of the Convertible Notes.
-Under the terms of the Exchange Agreements, the Holders agreed to exchange an aggregate principal amount of \$247.2 million of Convertible Notes held by them in exchange for an aggregate of approximately 44.0 million shares of Company's common stock, par value \$0.01 per share.
+Debt", during the first and second quarters of 2019, the Company entered into separate, privately negotiated Exchange Agreements with a limited number of holders of the Convertible Notes.
+Under the terms of the Exchange Agreements, the holders of the Convertible Notes agreed to exchange an aggregate principal amount of \$247.2 million of Convertible Notes held by them in exchange for an aggregate of approximately 44.0 million shares of Company's common stock, par value \$0.01 per share.